TricksterGuy/nin10kit/README.md

 3. Then run make to build the binaries: `make`
 4. Then run make install to install the binaries: `sudo make install`

+#### Compiling with Visual Studio Code / CMake

+* **Must:** Install the "C/C++ extension" by Microsoft.
+* **Recommended:** If you want intellisense functionality install the "C++ intellisense" extension by austin.
+* **Must:** Install the "CMake Tools" extension by vector-of-bool.
+* Restart / Reload Visual Studio Code if you have installed extensions.
+* Open nin10kit folder using "Open folder...".
+* Choose the proper active CMake kit if asked.
+On my system this is "GCC for x86_x64-linux-gnu ...".
+* You should be able to build now using F7 and build + run / debug using F5.
+To run without debugging, use Shift+F5.

 ### Windows
 #### Using precompiled binaries.
 Available in [Releases](https://github.com/TricksterGuy/nin10kit/releases).
 Binaries are compiled in msys2+mingw and compiler gcc.